Editorial sections

 section: news

-The value must match a section slug from site.json.
+The value must match a section slug from sections.js.
 The article's file path should also live under src/content/{slug}/ so Project Broadsheet can find it by collection.

 What to do next